Life Alert Medical Alert Systems: Our Hands-On Review 2025

 Life Alert Base Unit

-Overall, I was pleased with the prompt responses and voluble speaker on the base unit.
+Overall, I was pleased with the prompt responses and the voluble speaker on the base unit.

 Life Alert Necklace

-The Life Alert necklace has no speaker or microphone built into it.
-When you press its button, you initiate a distress call through your base unit, and the base unit serves as the speaker and microphone connecting you to help.
+The Life Alert necklace does not have a speaker or microphone built in.
+When you press its button, you initiate a distress call through your base unit, which serves as the speaker and microphone connecting you to help.
 Luckily, the base unit’s speakerphone is loud, which allowed me to communicate with dispatchers from multiple rooms away.

-I wore the help button as a necklace, but you can remove the button from its string and place it inside the included wristband attachment.
-That will allow you to wear it as a bracelet, like the Silvertree Reach.
+I wore the help button as a necklace, but you can remove it from its string and place it inside the included wristband attachment, which allows you to wear it as a bracelet.

 Life Alert Wall-Mounted Help Button

 This help button works similarly to the wearable help button.
 When I pressed it, I was connected to Life Alert’s dispatch center.
-Unlike the wearable help button, however, the wall-mounted help button has its own speaker, microphone, and LTE connection.
-When I pressed it, I could take the whole call from this device as opposed to speaking into the base unit.
+Unlike the wearable help button, the wall-mounted help button has its own speaker, microphone, and LTE connection.
+When I pressed it, I could take the whole call from the device without having to communicate with agents through the base unit.

-Because the wall-mounted help button has its own speaker and microphone, it is ideally placed in the shower or another area that may be out of reach of the base unit.
-The wall-mounted help button also has an adhesive strip on its backside — as well as a mounting bracket — allowing you to place it anywhere you see fit.
+Because the water-resistant, wall-mounted help button has its own speaker and microphone, it will be most helpful if placed in the shower or another area out of reach from the base unit.
+The wall-mounted help button has an adhesive strip on the back — as well as a mounting bracket — that lets you to place it anywhere you see fit.

 Life Alert Mobile Pendant

-By now, you probably get the gist of how my Life Alert buttons function.
-I pressed the button, waited (sometimes upward of two minutes), and received a response from a dispatch agent.
+By now, you probably understand how my Life Alert buttons function.
+I press the button, wait (sometimes upward of two minutes), and receive a response from a dispatch agent.
 The Life Alert mobile pendant works in a similar fashion.
-Similar to the wall-mounted button, the mobile pendant has a built-in microphone and speaker.
+Like the wall-mounted button, the mobile pendant has a built-in microphone and speaker.

 What differentiates this device, however, is its ability to travel anywhere.
 With its built-in GPS, dispatch agents could accurately track my location when I placed distress calls.
 If I were in an emergency, dispatchers could use the location information to send help to the right place.

 Life Alert claims the mobile pendant has a battery life of up to 10 years.
-I have no way of testing that, but my device still has power after a month of testing.
-For a mobile medical alert, that battery life is unprecedented.
-Most devices like this use rechargeable batteries that must be recharged every couple days.
+I can’t test that for the purposes of this review, but my device still has power after a month of testing.
+For a mobile medical alert device, that battery life is unprecedented.
+Most similar devices use rechargeable batteries that must be recharged every couple of days.

 Life Alert Response Times